Optimal differentially private kernel learning with random projection: Improved excess risk rates under additional conditions

-\end{theorem} The result in Theorem~\ref{thm:lower_bd_general} parallels that of Theorem~\ref{thm:lower_bd} for kernel ridge regression, illustrating that the same minimax lower bound applies under the locally strongly convex loss function.
-In particular, when $\beta = 1$, the random projection-based private estimator achieves the minimax-optimal rate for $r = 1/2$, highlighting that under local curvature, private classification exhibits learning behavior analogous to private least squares regression.
-We note that the class of loss functions satisfying the assumptions of Theorem~\ref{thm:lower_bd_general} includes the logistic loss.
+for any $\eta>0$. \end{theorem} The result in Theorem~\ref{thm:lower_bd_general} mirrors the findings in Theorem~\ref{thm:lower_bd} for kernel ridge regression, establishing that the same minimax lower bound applies under the locally strongly convex loss function.
+This equivalence underscores that, given sufficient local curvature, private classification exhibits learning behavior analogous to private least squares regression.